 We also see continued promising progress in our pain platform Painless, which consists of two projects, ACD440 and TrkA-NAM.
-ACD440 is a TRPV1 antagonist for topical use aimed at treating neuropathic pain.
-The project is based on discoveries that garnered the Nobel Prize in Physiology or Medicine in 2021.
+ACD440 is a TRPV1 antagonist for topical use aimed at treating peripheral neuropathic pain.
+The project is based on discoveries that were awarded the Nobel Prize in Medicine in 2021.
 The groundbreaking discovery of TRPV1 and its link to pain perception is of great significance and we have used it in our ACD440 clinical program.
-Based on the positive results from the Phase Ib clinical trial of ACD440, which were obtained earlier than expected in 2021, we were able to report both positive pain relief effects and significant safety and tolerability results.
+Based on the results from the Phase Ib clinical trial of ACD440, we reported both positive effects on pain and good outcome on safety and tolerability.